 With dedicated training targets per category, that's exactly what becomes visible: the plug gets its own curve, its own minimum times, its own progression.
 The keyholder keeps an overview of what she's asking for — and the sub of what his body is actually delivering.

-The existing training targets feature (minimum time per day, per week, per month) stays the central mechanism.
-It just becomes more broadly applicable: no longer only hours in the device, but hours with a plug, days with a collar.
-Each category with its own goals, its own history, its own evaluation.
+Every category runs its own wear sessions with a live timer, its own entries, its own calendar, and its own evaluation.
+The training targets feature (minimum time per day, per week, per month) is still the central mechanism, it's just more broadly applicable: no longer only hours in the device, but hours with a plug, days with a collar — each category with its own daily progress.
+On the dashboard, every running session gets its own line below the chastity card, with a live timer and the category icon; the session card shows the photo taken when it was put in.

 Tracking as a Relationship Tool